Top 10 Best 3D Software For Beginners

 Sketchup was designed in 2000 by LastSoftware for use in architectural design.
 After being sold in 2006 to Google (Due to the programs pristine ability to create buildings on Google Earth), it has now come under control of Trimble Navigation LLC, who has continued to uphold their exemplary reputation.

 The Sketchup program offers simple tools for a wide spectrum of users: makers, architects, designers, engineers and builders.
 This program allows you to sketch up your ideas easily into a 3D Model.
 Before starting to draw your creation, you can select a template according to how you will use it (e.g. as a maker for 3DP or an architect to design landscape and buildings).
 Because of its versatility and easy to use platform, we could not help but add it to our list.
-For more information, check out their website here.
+For more information, check out their 3D software website here.

 Leopoly is an online 3D modeling tool that was developed by the Hungarian start up, Eponymous.
 Both simple and easy to use, it offers different options when modeling an object, such as: